-While physical signposting is important to showcase presence, there is equal if not greater importance these days to digital online presence, especially given the COVID-19 crisis.
+While physical Butler Signs is important to showcase presence, there is equal if not greater importance these days to digital online presence, especially given the COVID-19 crisis.
 Using marketing budget wisely to spend on online and offline marketing is even more important now than just a few months ago.
 Businesses need to increasingly analyse that everything spent is going to bring Return on Investment – preferably short-term.

 This does not however mean to avoid planning for the long-term but rather adapting to the post coronavirus situation.
 This is a unique time for advertisers as on one side marketing budgets may be shrinking and on the other side more and more people are willing to consume online services and products.
 In fact, the opportunity to maximise marketing investment is greater than ever before.
 Prices for social media advertising and premium ad inventory have fallen to record lows.
 Across all digital channels, prices are falling – even though there is an increase in online activity.
 Facebook’s CPM rates for example, fell between 15% to 20% in recent months as advertisers are stopping planned campaigns.